After speculation and failed moves for high profile targets this summer, the midfielder defended his manager and branded the criticism ridiculous

 Wenger has come under scrutiny after failing to land high-profile transfer targets such as Luis Suarez, Gonzalo Higuain and Luiz Gustavo and the London side's misery was further compounded by a 3-1 defeat on the opening day of the Premier League season at home to Aston Villa.

-But England international Wilshere leapt to his manager's defense and, despite signing a new five-year deal in December, said he would consider his own future at the club if Wenger were to leave.
+But England international Wilshere leapt to his manager's defence and, despite signing a new five-year deal in December, said he would consider his own future at the club if Wenger were to leave.

 "I want to win things with Arsenal and I want to be there in the future," Wilshere, 21, told Zapsportz.com.
 "But if the boss leaves then things could change.